libAtoms/abcd/README.md

 [![Doc](https://img.shields.io/badge/docs-master-green.svg)](https://libatoms.github.io/abcd/)
 [![Build Status](https://travis-ci.org/libAtoms/abcd.svg?branch=master)](https://travis-ci.org/libAtoms/abcd)

 Database storage and discovery of atomistic data.

 Take a look at the `examples.md` file for.. examples!

 Main features:

 - Configurations that consist of atom positions, elements, forces, and various metadata are stored as a dictionary by a MongoDB backend.
 - There is no predefined schema, any combination of keys are allowed for all configurations.
 - Two modes: "discovery" and "download".
 Both use filter-type queries, but in "discovery" mode, summary statistics of the configurations that pass the filter are reported.
 In "download" mode, the matching configurations are downloaded and exported to a file.
-- The "discovery" mode can be used to learn what keys exist in the set of configurations that have passed the current quiery filter.
+- The "discovery" mode can be used to learn what keys exist in the set of configurations that have passed the current query filter.
 The user can use this to refine the query.
 - Complex queries on dictionary key-value pairs are allowed, and their logical combinations.

 ## Installation